 - Identify optimal equipment schedules, control points, and usage rates to improve efficiency.

 Energy management is the measure of energy consumption to reduce costs, reduce carbon emissions, and reduce risks.

 What will I study for a certificate in Energy Management?

 The course of study includes work in solar heating, wind energy, solar electricity, and energy auditing.
 At ECC, you'll learn to evaluate energy management and renewable energy systems in residential and commercial buildings, including ways to optimize existing commercial and residential building automation systems and new state-of-the-art systems.
 In addition to classroom study, you'll be in the field performing energy audits and systems analysis on buildings in the Elgin area.
 Faculty members include veteran teachers and industry professionals.

 What careers are involved with Energy Management?

 Energy management careers offer many opportunities that extend into various professional fields.
-These career paths are linked to many different areas, including manufacturing, engineering, logistics, land management, supply chain, business management, construction, scientists, program/project development, operation and maintenance, sales, research and development, government regulation, technicians, and education and training.
+These career paths are linked to many different areas, including manufacturing, engineering, logistics, land management, supply chain management, business administration, construction, scientific research, program/project development, operation and maintenance, sales, research and development, government regulations, technical roles, and education and training.

 Refer to the U.S. Bureau of Labor Statistics for more career information.